The Residents Engagement Event took place on Thursday 26th April 2018 at Folkestone Park Bowls Club, Radnor Park Rd, Folkestone CT19 5HY

 The total population of the Folkestone Community Works area is 31,486, of whom 65% of the residents and 60% of the working age population live within the 20% most disadvantaged LSOAs.
 Projects supporting the most disadvantaged areas and the people who live there will be prioritised for funding.

 The defined target area within Folkestone is shown by the outer boundary on the map.
-Please see here CLLD-area Ordinance Survey map
+Please see here CLLD-area Ordnance Survey map

 See here for further details.
 Streets within Folkestone Community Works